 Yes.
 You can make this dish about a day in advance and keep it covered in the fridge until you're ready to bake.
 Then set it on the counter to come to room temp as the oven preheats and bake as directed.

-Yes, because the potatoes are already cooked, you can assemble this and freeze for a later meal or freeze leftovers without issues.
+Yes, because the potatoes are already cooked, you can assemble them and freeze them for a later meal or freeze leftovers without issues.
 Just make sure to keep it well covered and to bake within 3 months.
 Thaw overnight in the fridge before heating.

 If properly stored in the fridge in a covered container, leftovers can last 3 to 5 days.
 For best results eat it sooner rather than later.